tristanisham/f0/README.md

 This package implements the [CVM](https://arxiv.org/abs/2301.10191) algoritm in pure Go.
 CVM is an algorithm for the distinct elements problem.
-When you're trying to find the unique elements in a slice, but the slice exceeds the amount of available memory, use CVM to estimate the number of unique elements in said slice.
+When you're trying to find the unique elements in a slice, but the slice exceeds the amount of available memory, use f0 to estimate the number of unique elements in said slice.

 ```go